-4. The rescission statutes should make plain that, after rescinding a contract, a party may seek any form of relief warranted under the circumstances, whether legal or equitable.
-As all such actions will be to enforce a resission, the right of the parties to a jury and the court in which the action must be brought will be determined by the nature of the substantive relief requested and not by the form of the complaint.
-If a bare money judgment is sought, a justice court will have jurisdiction, and the action may not be converted into an equity action merely by a prayer for rescission.
-Of course, if it develops at the trial that the plaintiff has mistaken his remedy and the purported rescission has been ineffective, the statute should also make plain that the court may grant any other relief that is appropriate under the circumstances.

-5. To dispel any doubt concerning the scope of relief that may be given in the action to enforce rescission, the statute should also indicate that the court may award consequential damages as well as a restoration of any consideration that has been given.
-The court should also be given the specific authority to render a conditional judgment in appropriate cases or otherwise adjust the equities between the parties.

-6. The statutes limiting the time within which actions must be brought should be amended to provide a four-year limitation on actions to enforce the rescission of a written contract and a two-year limitation on actions to enforce the rescission of an unwritten contract.
-The period of limitation should begin when the cause for rescission occurs -- cr, in the case of fraud or mistake, when it is discovered -- and not when the notice of rescission is given; for a party should not be able to control the commencement of the limitation period by his own act or failure to act.
-The limitation periods for enforcing rescission should correspond to the limitation periods for enforcing the contracts themselves so that a person's right to rescind will not be lost before the other party loses his right to enforce the contract.
+- 4. The rescission statutes should make plain that, after rescinding a contract, a party may seek any form of relief warranted under the circumstances, whether legal or equitable.
+As all such actions will be to enforce a rescission, the right of the parties to a jury and the court in which the action must be brought will be determined by the nature of the substantive relief requested and not by the form of the complaint.
+For example, if a bare money judgment is sought, a justice court will have jurisdiction in appropriate cases, and the plaintiff may not convert the action into an equity action and thus deprive the justice court of jurisdiction merely by a prayer for rescission.
+The statute should also make plain that the court may grant any other relief that is appropriate under the circumstances if it develops at the trial that the plaintiff has mistaken his remedy and the purported rescission was not effective. - 5.
+To dispel any doubt concerning the scope of relief that may be given in the action to enforce rescission, the statute should also indicate that the court may award consequential damages as well as a restoration of any consideration that has been given.
+The court should also be given the specific authority to render a conditional judgment in appropriate cases or otherwise adjust the equities between the parties. - 6.
+The statutes limiting the time within which actions must be brought should be amended to provide a four-year limitation on actions to enforce the rescission of a written contract and a two-year limitation on actions to enforce the rescission of an unwritten contract.
+The limitation periods enforcing rescission should correspond to the limitation periods for enforcing the contracts themselves so that a person's right to rescind will not be lost before the other party loses his right to enforce the contract.
+The period of limitation should begin when the cause for rescission occurs -- or, in the case of fraud or mistake, when it is discovered -- and not when the notice of rescission is given; for a party should not be able to control the commencement of the limitation period by his own act or failure to act.